microsoft/hands-on-lab-redis/docs/workshop.md

 cd src/catalog-webapp

 # 2. Install project dependencies
-# You need to have NodeJS 18 installed
+# You need to have NodeJS 18 installed (which is the case if you use the devcontainer or the codespace)
 npm install

 # 3. Build the Web App
 npm run swa:build

-# 4. Deploy the web app code into the Static Web App
+# 4. Deploy the web app code into the Static Web App and update the configuration
-# Replace <resource-group-provisioned-by-terraform> with the name of your resource group
+# with your resource group and the name of your Static Web App that you can find in the Azure Portal inside the resource group
-# Replace <static-web-app-name-provisioned-by-terraform> with the name of your SWA

 npm run swa:deploy -- \
   --resource-group <resource-group-provisioned-by-terraform> \
   --app-name <static-web-app-name-provisioned-by-terraform> \